VirusPilot/docker-ogn2readsb/README.md

 - `cd ./docker-ogn2readsb`
 - `nano config.vars`
 - standard build
-  - `docker compose up --detach --build` or
+  - `docker compose up --detach --force-recreate` or
-  - `docker compose --file compose-multifeed.yaml up --detach --build`
-- build with `--force-recreate`
+- advanced build
-  - `docker compose up --detach --build --force-recreate` or
-  - `docker compose --file compose-multifeed.yaml up --detach --build --force-recreate`
+  - `docker compose --file compose-multifeed.yaml up --detach --force-recreate`
 - if you are building an update over an ssh shell that may lose its connection, please consider using `nohup <your command> &`

 ### monitor all ADSB and OGN traffic consolidated in a single tar1090 instance